taboola/goreplay/README.md

 Subscribe to the [quarterly newsletter](https://tinyletter.com/gor) to stay informed about the latest features and changes to Gor and its bigger siblings.

-## Questions and support
+## Problems?

+**Please do not directly email any Sidekiq committers with questions or problems.** A community is best served when discussions are held in public.

+If you have a problem, please review the [[FAQ]] and [[Troubleshooting wiki]] pages.
+Searching the (issues)[http://github.com/buger/gor] for your problem is also a good idea.

-All bug-reports and suggestions should go though Github Issues or our [Google Group](https://groups.google.com/forum/#!forum/gor-users).
-Or you can just send email to gor-users@googlegroups.com
+All bug-reports and suggestions should go though Github Issues or our [Google Group](https://groups.google.com/forum/#!forum/gor-users) (you can just send email to gor-users@googlegroups.com).

-If you have some private questions you can send direct mail to leonsbox@gmail.com
+Useful resources:

+* Product documentation is in the (wiki)[http://github.com/buger/gor/wiki].
+* Release announcements are made to the [@buger](http://twitter.com/buger) Twitter account and our [newsleter](https://tinyletter.com/gor)

+If you need commercial support read more about Pro and Enterprise versions at our site [https://gortool.com/](https://gortool.com/)

 ## Contributing